 Historic Bakersfield and Kern County

-Much has been written about this region of Central California, but the histories on these pages deal with people and events that others overlooked or ignored.
-If you have corrections or questions, please email ggiaggia@gmail.com.
+Much has been written about this region of California, but the histories on these pages deal with people and events that others overlooked or ignored.
+If you have corrections or questions, please contact me at ggiaggia@gmail.com.

-Although I've copyrighted these histories, download what you want for your own personal use.
+Although I've copyrighted the histories, download what you want for your own personal use.
 I only ask that you include a link back to this site.
-Teachers, these histories are free for your professional use.
+Teachers, these histories are free for your professional use.-Gilbert Peter Gia

 Commercial interests: Honor my copyright by inquiring for permission to use.